malyvoj3/csvw-validator/README.md

 ```
 Where ```stricMode``` and ```language``` are the same properties as in ```/validate``` endpoint - it enables strict mode and set language of messages.
 Property ```filesToProcess``` is array property, which contains object with ```tabularUrl``` and/or ```metadataUrl``` as in ```/validate``` endpoint.
 Last property is boolean property ```filesResults```, which enables or disables results for each validated file in response.
+If it is disabled, only result ID is sent back and not the whole result.
 By default is set to true.

 Response can look like this JSON:

 ```
 {
-  " filesCount ": 3 ,
+  "filesCount": 3 ,
-  " passedFilesCount ": 3 ,
+  "passedFilesCount": 3 ,
-  " warningFilesCount ": 0 ,
+  "warningFilesCount": 0 ,
-  " errorFilesCount ": 0 ,
+  "errorFilesCount": 0 ,
-  " filesResults ": []
+  "filesResults": [
+    {
+      "id": "resultId1"
+    },
+    {
+      "id": "resultId2"
+    },
+    {
+      "id": "resultId3"
+    },
+    {
+      "id": "resultId4"
     }
+  ]
+}
 ```

 It has property ```filesCount```, which contains number of validated files.
 Then there are counters for passed (```passedFileCount```), warning (```warningFileCount```) and error (```errorFileCount```) files.
-For each validated files, there is ValidationResponse (object from ```/validate``` endpoint) in ```filesResults``` property in case when ```filesResults```
+For each validated files, there is resultId and ValidationResponse (object from ```/validate``` endpoint) in ```filesResults```.
-property was set to true in the request.
+In case when property ```filesResults``` was set to false in the request, there are just resultIds and not ValidationResponses.

 In project there is Shell script ```batchValidate.sh``` which runs batchValidation with over 1000 files.

+### ValidationResult endpoint

+Endpoint ```/validationResult/{resultId}``` returns result in JSON format as in ```/validate``` endpoint.
+If result with given ID doesn't exists, endpoint will return 404 response code.

 ## Command-line application